Colman-without-an-E/purble-shop-solver/README.md

     <img src="graphics/text1.png" width=250>
 </p>

 And it is quite successful.
-If you want to use the bot for yourself, skip to the [solver instruction](#solver-instruction) section.
+If you want to use the bot immediately, see the [solver instruction](#solver-instruction) section.
 ## How to play
 If you haven't played Purble Shop before, you are still very welcome here *(albeit less welcome)* and here is how to play the game.